descoped/psycopg-toolkit/README.md

 ## Contributing

 Contributions are welcome!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Please feel free to submit a Pull Request.

 ## License